Did you hear that the FDA recently passed a pink pill for women (like a female Viagra) to help them get “in the mood”?

 Studies also show that self-esteem is higher, sleep is deeper, relationships are more satisfying, inflammation reduces, and our brain functions better.

-So we know it’s good for our body, mind, and soul, but what if we just don’t have the drive?
+So, we know it’s good for our body, mind, and soul, but what if we just don’t feel like it?

-That’s where we incorporate these five libido-boosting tools to see if we can get our mojo back.
+That’s where we incorporate these five libido-boosting tools to get our mojo back.

 1: Relax and Connect